ghadj/Photon-Mapping/index.md

 emit_photons_from_diffuse_point_light() {
     n_e = 0  //  number of emitted photons
     while (not enough photons) {
+       // use simple rejection sampling to find
+       // diffuse photon direction
+       do {
-        do { // use simple rejection sampling to find diffuse photon direction x = random number between -1 and 1 y = random number between -1 and 1 z = random number between -1 and 1
+            x = random number between -1 and 1
+            y = random number between -1 and 1
+            z = random number between -1 and 1